NCAR/xdev/campaigns/workflows.md

 above.
 This phase involves submitting the Notebook to a "repository" so that other users can "download" the Notebook for modification or import elements of the Notebook's "public API" into their own Notebook.
+The publication phase should also be handled in a way that conforms to the needs of publication services, such as requests by journals to publish Notebooks for citation.

 Ideally, published Notebooks will be tested for regression as new versions of the software stack change, so that owners of the Notebook